 - Limited options to keep inbound/outbound calls in service if ISDN circuit becomes unavailable

 - Some ISDN faults can take up to 72 hours to repair.

 A Word of Caution: BT ISDN Switch Off

-ISDN Phone lines are slowly being phased out; BT announced in 2015-16 that from 2020 you will no longer be able to purchase any additional ISDN lines.
-This has now changed and the new date is September 2023 before they withdraw the ability to purchase additional ISDN phone lines.
+BT announced in 2015-16 that ISDN Phone lines are to be slowly being phased out.
+From September 2023 you will no longer be able to purchase any additional ISDN phone lines.
 Between April and December 2025, there will be a forced migration period before they switch them off.

-This means you can still utilise ISDN phone lines until September 2023 but since it is out-dated technology, it is worth looking at alternatives, now, especially if you have plans to grow.
+This means you can still use ISDN phone lines until September 2023 but since it is out-dated technology, it is worth looking at alternatives, now, especially if you have plans to grow.

 A number of years ago, something similar happened when SDSL was switched off.